DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 ### Starting browser with arguments

-If you need to pass arguments for specified browser, you should write them after browser alias and surround this construction with quotation marks:
+If you need to pass arguments for the specified browser, you should write them right after browser alias.
+Surround the browser call and its arguments with quotation marks:

 ```sh
 testcafe "chrome --start-fullscreen" tests/sample-fixture.js
 ```

 You can also specify arguments for portable browsers.
-If the path to browser contains spaces, it should be surrounded with backticks:
+If a path to a browser contains spaces, the path should be surrounded with backticks:

 ```sh
 testcafe "path:`C:\Program Files (x86)\Google\Chrome\Application\chrome.exe` --start-fullscreen" tests/sample-fixture.js
 ```

-Specifying arguments is possible for local browsers only.
+You can specify arguments for local browsers only.

 ## File Path/Glob Pattern